learn-co-curriculum/dsc-skewness-and-kurtosis-lab/README.md

 ## Objectives
 You will be able to:

-* Measure, visualize, and interpret the kurtosis of a dataset
-* Measure, visualize, and interpret the skewness of a dataset
+* Calculate and interpret values of skewness and kurtosis

 ## Bring in SciPy
 In the previous lesson, you have seen formulas to calculate skewness and kurtosis for your data.
 SciPy comes packaged with these functions and provides an easy way to calculate these two quantities, see [scipy.stats.kurtosis](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kurtosis.html#scipy.stats.kurtosis) and [scipy.stats.skew](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.skew.html).
 Check out the official SciPy documentation to dig deeper into this.
-Otherwise, simply pull up the documentation within the Jupyter notebook using `shit+tab` within the function call or pull up the full documentation with `kurtosis?` or `skew?`, once you have imported these methods from the SciPy package.
+Otherwise, simply pull up the documentation within the Jupyter notebook using `shift+tab` within the function call or pull up the full documentation with `kurtosis?` or `skew?`, once you have imported these methods from the SciPy package.

-Where $x$ is a random variable.

 You'll generate two datasets and measure/visualize and compare their skew and kurtosis in this lab.